 More than once a day

-You usually can't get away with more than once in a day, but some occasions require it.
-If you are advertising a hot property, or sending urgent tech updates...go for it!
+As a rule, you can't get away with more than once in a day, but some occasions require it.
+An exception includes tech updates (like a system outage).

 Once a day

 This can be acceptable if you are ramping up to an amazing event, or if you are launching a new product.
 It's effective in a themed campaign, but it's too desperate if the emails are unrelated.
 If you're building hype for an open house, go for it!
 Otherwise, don't go too crazy.